 The Faces of Hunger & those Suffering in Lake County

 The faces of hunger in Lake County come in many forms.
-So do the faces of those who have been suffering due to the effects of the pandemic.
 Below are a few of these faces and the stories behind them.

 Henry is 5.
 If it weren't for the local food pantry his mother visits, he would go to bed hungry more often than he already does.
 His mother Cathy is struggling to keep a roof over his head in the small Wickliffe apartment they share and cannot afford groceries on a regular basis.
 She's been homeless before but is determined to never let this happen again.
 Cathy is grateful for the support she receives from her local food bank.
 Her local food bank is grateful for the food they receive from us.

-Zoey is 4 and lives with her single 31-year old mother Ada, who has worked 2 jobs since Zoey was born.
-That’s until the pandemic.
-Ada lost both jobs and their health insurance.
-She can no longer afford Zoey’s monthly medication.
+Zoey is 5 and lives with her single 32-year old mother Ada, who has worked 2 jobs since Zoey was born.
 She relies on food from her local food pantry but is falling behind on her car payment and utility bills.
 She has enough savings for 3 month’s rent and is terrified of what will happen beyond this.
 Sadly, Ada and Zoey are not alone.

 Rebeka & David

 Rebeka and David Brooks’ father lost his job due.Their mother works part-time as a hair stylist.
 Their parents are struggling to put food on the table and keep a roof over their heads.
 Rebeka and David are worried about their dad.
 He is sad and never smiles.
 They’ve even seen him cry.
 The Brooks are hanging on by a thread.
 And there are many more Lake County families just like them who need our help.